Organisational Overview / Our most material issues

 DMRE and shareholders.

-Communication and mutual understanding and respect are fostered
+Communication, mutual understanding and respect are fostered daily with

-daily with employees to enhance the working relationship.
-We also invest
+employees to enhance the working relationship.
+We also invest time and

-time and effort in establishing an understanding with the trade unions.
+effort in establishing an understanding with the trade unions.
+The Venture

-The Venture also abides by the collective agreements in place and
+also abides by the collective agreements in place and negotiates with the

-negotiates with the unions with the aim of reaching an agreement on
+unions with the aim of reaching an agreement on annual wage increases.

 Chrome ore imports into China